 - Swollen glands.

-People with severe dengue are very sick, with shock, collapse and, often, bleeding.
+People living with severe dengue are very sick, with shock, collapse and, often, bleeding.
 The symptoms seen in dengue with warning signs may occur and may be more severe.
 Facial swelling is sometimes seen and there may be problems with vision.
 They may be shocked and collapsed and they may experience problems of the heart, liver, lungs and circulation.

 Severe dengue is a life-threatening illness.